holliyu/message-app/README.md

 ## Future actions
 - Tidy up jests tests and make them more understandable
 - Improve styling, with more animations for loading
+- Fix tech debt and shift api to next js - node with express was used for initial setup for ease
+- Improve smooth scrolling actions